screspo-stratio/discovery/docs/api-documentation.md

 ## `GET /api/util/random_token`

-Return a cryptographically secure random 32-byte token, encoded as a hexidecimal string.
+Return a cryptographically secure random 32-byte token, encoded as a hexadecimal string.
    Intended for use when creating a value for `embedding-secret-key`.